orionaskatu/stable-diffusion-webui/README.md

 ## Features

-A start.sh script that :
+A bash script `start.sh` that :
  - Activates `ldm` conda env
  - Launches a reverse proxy on port 80 to easily access the webui from the local network
- - Launches relauncher.py (credits to https://github.com/hlky/stable-diffusion-webui) to restart without ssh'ing
+ - Launches `relauncher.py` (credits to https://github.com/hlky/stable-diffusion-webui) to restart without ssh'ing

 A System tab with the ability to :
  - Read the last 20 lines of `journalctl -u stable-diffusion`